AdrienGahery/GIS-DataScience_Pipeline/README.md

 We are using another [SciKit Learn](https://scikit-learn.org/stable/index.html) classifier.
 As per the Random Forest classifier, we are using the [*k*-Nearest Neighbors](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) classifier to predict classes.
 We are then setting [elbow charts](https://en.wikipedia.org/wiki/Elbow_method_(clustering)) to determine our best value for *k*.
 We are also making maps to have a sense of the established classification.

+## *k*-Means Neighbors

+Our first dip into clustering.
+Its last section is still a WIP, but it is worth sharing already.

 ## Soon to expect !

 Soon to expect is some more [SciKit Learn](https://scikit-learn.org/stable/index.html) in the next Notebook!
 Applying a supervised machine learning method on my PostGIS-hosted dataset.